 Cassie Martin teaches drawing and our 8-12-year-old and teen fine arts classes.
 With her low-key manner and dry wit, she is a natural with the older age group.

 She has loved art since she was young, and rediscovered her love of animals during a college zoology class.
 She often combines the two in art projects for her classes here—bringing in her cat as a live model; sculpting or drawing birds, reptiles, fish and all kinds of mammals; going outside to sketch, either on our property or further afield.

-She is currently working on her bachelor’s degree in psychology, and plans to go on for her master’s.
 She also illustrates and designs jewelry and sculptures for her website: www.SweetlyVenomous.com.
 She focuses on bright colors and natural shapes, along with making her own “strange creatures.”
 She has recently taken on an increasing amount of commissioned work--including murals.

 In her spare time, Anna makes jewelry and loves to ride her bike or hike on the trails near Folsom Lake, often bringing along her black lab, Lincoln.